pygfx/wgpu-py/README.md

 ## Introduction

-The purpose of wgpu-py to provide Python with a powerful and reliable GPU API.
+The purpose of wgpu-py is to provide Python with a powerful and reliable GPU API.

 It serves as a basis to build a broad range of applications and libraries related to visualization and GPU compute.
 We use it in